 - €14 for the day of departure and arrival, if the employee doesn’t spend the night at their own home

 - €14 for the calendar day if the employee spends at least 8 hours away from their home or primary workplace.

 - €0 if the trip does not exceed a duration of 8 hours.

 The standard amount for an overnight stay during a business trip of several days within Germany remains €20.
 This amount can be claimed if there are no receipts available – provided that the compensation is handled through the employer.

 When employees embark on an international trip, different rules apply.

-The German government sets per diem amount for every country according to the cost of living there.
-Every year a new document is released with all amounts adjusted to the new situation in the various countries.
 In 2021 countries such as Ireland, Gambia and Kuwait experience the sharpest increase in Per Diem (on average more than one third compared to 2020).
 In contrast, the rates for the Republic of Korea, Burundi and parts of China are significantly reduced.

 There are three different rates per destination: